cschram/drawgaiden/README.md

 # Draw Gaiden

 Draw Gaiden is a collaborative drawing web application.
 With it you can draw on a shared canvas with friends.
-Using it is easy:
+Using it is easy.
+First you need to install [RethinkDB](http://www.rethinkdb.com/), then you can setup Draw Gaiden:

 	git clone https://github.com/abjorn/drawgaiden.git
 	cd drawgaiden
 	npm install
 	cp config.sample.js config.js
+	node scripts/dbsetup.js
 	node drawgaiden.js

 You can tweak individual settings in `config.js`.
+You'll need to edit these settings if you're using RethinkDB on a different port or hostname than `localhost:28015`.

 If you just want to see it in action, you can check out the instance running at http://drawgaiden.com.